ipsilon/eof/spec/eof.md

       - for any other instruction `stack_height_min` must be at least the number of inputs required by instruction,
       - there is no additional check for terminating instructions other than `RETF` and `JUMPF`, this implies that extra items left on stack at instruction ending EVM execution are allowed.
    2. For `CALLF` and `JUMPF` check for possible stack overflow: if `stack_height_max > 1024 - types[target_section_index].max_stack_height + types[target_section_index].inputs`, validation fails.
-   3. Compute new stack `stack_height_main` and `stack_height_max` after the instruction execution, both heights are updated by the same value:
+   3. Compute new stack `stack_height_min` and `stack_height_max` after the instruction execution, both heights are updated by the same value:
       - for `CALLF`: `stack_height_min += types[target_section_index].outputs - types[target_section_index].inputs`, `stack_height_max += types[target_section_index].outputs - types[target_section_index].inputs`,
       - for any other non-terminating instruction: `stack_height_min += instruction_outputs - instruction_inputs`, `stack_height_max += instruction_outputs - instruction_inputs`,
       - terminating instructions do not need to update stack heights.